FREQUENTLY ASKED QUESTIONS

 A: One etiquette?
 There are as many etiquette’s as there are dancers.
 However, here are some generally accepted rules:

 - Ensure a fresh breath – e.g. brush teeth before dancing or bring mints.

 - Bring a fresh shirt to workshops – after an hour or two of dancing, it likely is rather sweaty, and any dancing partner will appreciate a change of clothes.

-Let’s assume that it’s a technical problem.
+A: Let’s assume that it’s a technical problem.
 Please send us the details of the problem and we’ll try to improve the next issue.
 If possible, include information such as the operating system (e.g. Windows, Android, Linux, …) and your e-mail client (e.g. Thunderbird, Evolution, …).
-We keep an archive of past newsletters, so you won’t miss a thing.